FairRecKit/FairRecKitApp/README.md

 ## Running the client separately

-- Use `npm i` first to install the needed packages.
+- Run `npm i` in the client directory to install the needed packages.
 - On **Windows**: Either click the run-client.bat file in the client directory, or run `run-client` in cmd.
 - On **Unix** systems: Run the run-client.sh file (located in the client directory) in the terminal.
 - Alternatively: Run `npm run dev` in the terminal.